-- (a) Interior Side Yard 20 feet. - (b) Rear Yard 40 feet. - F. Height Limitations: Thirty-five (35) feet. - G. Permitted Accessory Uses, Setbacks, and Size Restrictions: Accessory structures and uses shall be allowed when compatible with and customarily incidental to the primary permitted or special use on the property, and shall be subject to the following regulations: - (1) All accessory structures shall maintain a minimum setback of ten (10') feet from the side and rear property lines, and shall not be located in front yards or front corner yards.
-However, where a side or rear lot line coincides with a side or rear lot line in a residential or institutional use, the "Transition Yard" requirements shall govern accessory structure setbacks. - (2) No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet. - H. Legal Non-Conforming Single-Family Residential Structures: Any single-family residential structure existing as of the date of approval of this Zoning Ordinance shall be considered a permitted, conforming structure, subject to the provisions of this section.
+- (1) Minimum Lot Size: - (a) None, except that minimum setbacks shall be met for any new construction. - (b) Any newly created lot shall maintain a minimum lot size of not less than 1⁄2 acre. - (2) Minimum Lot Width Fifty feet (50') - (3) Maximum Lot Coverage Not more than fifty percent of a lot can be occupied with the principal and accessory structures and/or impervious surfaces. - E. Yard and Setback Regulations: Every principal structure in this District shall provide and maintain a setback according to the following: - (1) Minimum Front and Corner Side Yards Not less than thirty (30) feet, as measured from the right-of-way. - (2) Interior Side Yards Not less than ten (10) feet from an interior side lot line. - (3) Minimum Rear Yards Not less than thirty (30) feet from a rear lot line. - F. Height Limitations: Thirty-five (35) feet. - G. Permitted Accessory Uses, Setbacks, and Size Restrictions: Accessory structures and uses shall be allowed when compatible with and customarily incidental to the primary permitted or special use on the property, and shall be subject to the following regulations: - (1) All accessory structures shall maintain a minimum setback of five (5') feet from the side and rear property lines, and shall not be located in front yards or front corner yards. - (2) No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet. - (3) All accessory structures must be separated from a principal structure and any other accessory structure by at least then feet (10'). - H. Legal Non-Conforming Principal Structures: Principal structures in this District existing as of the date of approval of this Zoning Ordinance shall be considered a permitted, conforming structure, subject to the provisions of this section.
 Any such structure may be rebuilt or repaired if damaged or destroyed by more than fifty (50%) percent, provided such structure does not exceed the original footprint of the original structure.
-Any such structure may be expanded, provided the bulk requirements of the B-2 District are met, and provided that any existing non-conformity is not enlarged. - I. Legal Non-Conforming Principal Uses: A legal non-conforming principal use may be continued if the structure enclosing that use is damaged or destroyed once the structure enclosing the principal use is re-built as a conforming structure or as otherwise provided for in this Ordinance.
-Any legal non-conforming principal use may be expanded in conformity with all other requirements of this Zoning Ordinance and other codes and ordinances of the Village.
+Any such structure may be expanded, provided the bulk requirements of the B-3 District are met, and provided that any existing non-conformity is not enlarged.